Buying guide

 Waterproof tags help valve work stay readable after the box closes.
 The yellow waterproof plastic tags can hold station names, route notes, wire colors, or controller numbers.

 Keep labels short.
-A good label is readable during a quick evening check.
+A clear label is readable during a quick evening check.

 Match valve labels to controller labels